-- 1. First is the amount of sleep your body needs. - Adults should get about seven to nine hours of sleep each night. - Some people need more, and some people need less. - We need to figure out the amount of sleep you need to feel well rested. - A general rule is to get enough sleep so that you are not very sleepy during the day.
-Both too little or too much sleep can make you feel tired, so it's important to find the "just right" amount for you. - 2.
-The second part of the sleep drive is how long you have been awake. - The longer you have been awake, the more your body starts to need sleep. - The longer you sleep, the less your body needs it. - This is like the need for food and water. - You can also think of this like a rubber band.
+- 1. First is the amount of sleep your body needs. - Experts recommend adults get about seven to nine hours of sleep each night. - However, some people need more and some people need less. - It's important to determine the amount of sleep you actually need to feel well rested. - A general guideline is to get enough sleep so that fatigue is not a problem during the day.
+Both under- and over-sleeping can cause you to feel fatigued, so it's important to find the "just right" zone for yourself. - 2.
+The second part of the sleep drive is how long you have been awake. - The longer you have been without sleep, the more your body starts to need it. - Likewise, the longer you sleep, the less your body needs it. - This is similar to the drive for food and water. - You can also think of this like a rubber band.
 The longer you stay awake, the further the rubber band stretches.
 A rubber band that has been stretched tightly will "snap" quickly when released.
-This "snap" can be thought of as a short time to fall asleep. - 3.
-Third, the sleep drive is controlled by circadian rhythms, or your body clock. - The body clock helps keep us awake during the day and lets us sleep at night. - The body clock is mostly controlled by what time you get up each morning. - 4.
-Fourth, the sleep drive is controlled by hyperactivation, or excitement in the body.
+This "snap" can be thought of as a short sleep latency, or time to fall asleep.

+- 3. Third, the sleep drive is partially controlled by circadian rhythms, also known as your body clock. - The internal body clock helps keep us awake during the day and lets us sleep at night. - The body clock is mostly controlled by what time you get up each morning.

-- Stressful experiences can make your body and mind react to a threat to try to protect you.
-This is sometimes referred to as "fight or flight" mode or "an adrenaline rush." - During this rush, it's almost impossible to sleep.
-Bodies try to keep us safe when there are threats, so arousal can override the whole sleep system.
+- 4. Fourth, the sleep drive is partially controlled by hyperactivation. - You may have had previous stressful experiences in which your body and mind reacted to a threat.
+This is when your body and mind are appropriately mobilizing all available resources to try to protect you.
+This is sometimes referred to as "fight or flight" mode or "an adrenaline rush." - During this activation, it's almost impossible for you to sleep.
+This is because our bodies need a system to keep us safe when there are threats, so arousal can override the whole sleep and circadian system.
 Our arousal system is kind of like the "gas" and the "brakes" in a car only one works at a time.
-So, if you have your foot on the gas pedal (i.e., arousal), then you cannot also be tapping the brakes (i.e., sleep). - Sometimes, this system is too active and responds to a lot of things, even when they are not actually dangerous.
+So, if you have your foot on the gas pedal (i.e., arousal), then you cannot also be tapping the brakes (i.e., sleep).

+• Sometimes, this system is on overdrive and responds to a lot of things, most of which are not actually dangerous.

-Next, we are going to learn habits that help our sleep.
+Next, we are going to review sleep habits that work with these sleep rhythms instead of against them.